-2. Objectives
+2. OBJECTIVES

-- 2.1 The object of this Plan is to inform: - The community about how their personal information will be used, stored and accessed after it is collected by Council. - Council staff of their obligations in relation to handling personal information and when they can and cannot disclose, use or collect it. - 2.2 This Plan outlines how Council will incorporate the 12 Information Protection Principles into its everyday functions.
-It should be read in conjunction with the Privacy Code. - 2.3 Nothing in this Plan is to: - Affect any matter of interpretation of a Code or the Information Protection Principles and the Health Privacy Principles as they apply to Council. - Affect any obligation at law cast on Council by way of representation or holding out in any manner whatsoever. - Create, extend or lessen any obligation at law which Council may have. - 2.4 This Plan is designed to introduce policies and procedures to maximise compliance with the PPIPA and the HRIPA. - 2.5 Where Council has the benefit of an exemption, it will nevertheless describe procedures for compliance in this Plan.
+- 2.1 The object of this Plan is to inform: - The community about how their personal information will be used, stored and accessed after it is collected by the Council. - Council staff of their obligations in relation to handling personal information and when they can and cannot disclose, use or collect it. - 2.2 This Plan outlines how the Council will incorporate the 12 Information Protection Principles into its everyday functions.
+It should be read in conjunction with the Privacy Code. - 2.3 Nothing in this Plan is to: - Affect any matter of interpretation of a Code or the Information Protection Principles and the Health Privacy Principles as they apply to the Council - Affect any obligation at law cast on the Council by way of representation or holding out in any manner whatsoever - Create, extend or lessen any obligation at law which the Council may have. - 2.4 This Plan is designed to introduce policies and procedures to maximise compliance with the PPIPA and the HRIPA. - 2.5 Where the Council has the benefit of an exemption, it will nevertheless describe procedures for compliance in this Plan.
 By doing so, it is not to be bound in a manner other than that prescribed by any applicable Code. - 2.6 Council collects, stores and uses a broad range of information.
 A significant part of that information is personal information.
 This Plan applies to that part of Council's information that is personal information. - 2.7 It may mean in practice that any information that is not personal information will receive treatment of a higher standard; namely treatment accorded to personal information where the information cannot be meaningfully or practicably separated.

-3. Scope
+3. SCOPE

 - 3.1 This Plan (and the PPIPA and HRIPA) apply to:

-- Councillors;
+- Councillors

-- Council employees;
+- Council employees

-- Consultants and contractors of Council;
+- Consultants and contractors of Council

-- Volunteers:

-- Council owned businesses;
+- Council owned businesses

-- Council committees (including community members of those committees which may be established under section 355 of the LGA);
+- Council committees (including community members of those committees which may be established under section 355 of the LGA).

-- Anyone working for and on behalf of Council in whatever capacity.